Ravenswood Mining Landscape and Chinese Settlement Area: Former Duke of Edinburgh Mine ()

 A modern fence that defines the boundary of the active mining operations traverses the mine site.
 Access to the caved underlie shaft and workings to the east of the headframe site is restricted.

-Former Sunset No1 Mine (
+Former Sunset No 1 Mine ()

 Located on a ridge to the west of the General Grant Mine, Sunset No1 Mine (see the site map) overlooks the Sunset No2 Mine to the north.
 It retains evidence from the New Ravenswood Company era and small scale mining from the 1920s to 1940s including: